Programs Offered

 THTR 5065 (3) Theatrical Tailoring

 Explores classic and theatrical tailoring techniques and theories through the construction of classical men's wear: trousers, vest/waistcoats and coats.
 Student work with hand and machine sewing techniques, patterning skills and appropriate tailoring materials.
 Period of exploration will vary by semester.
-Repeatable for credit up to 6 total credit hours.
+Grad section grading will include additional documentation components, beyond those in the undergrad section of the course.

 Repeatable: Repeatable for up to 6.00 total credit hours.